 Teresa Burns, Associate Provost for Faculty Affairs and Academic Programs

 Teresa Burns, Ph.
 D., joined the Coastal Carolina University faculty in 1998.
-Prior to associate provost, Burns served as an associate dean in the Gupta College of Science, as director of the core curriculum, and chair of the department of chemistry and physics, and has taught both lower and upper division physics course since arrival.
+Prior to associate provost, Burns served as an associate dean in the Gupta College of Science, as director of the core curriculum, and chair of the Department of Chemistry and Physics, and has taught both lower and upper-division physics courses since her arrival.

-Burns earned her BA in Physics from New York University, and her PhD in physics from Utah State University.
+Burns earned her BA in Physics from New York University, and her Ph.D. in physics from Utah State University.
 She held post-doctoral positions at the Universitaet des Saarlandes, in Saarbruecken, Germany, and at Oregon State University.
 Her research interests are in the scholarship of teaching and learning, and in the thermodynamics of two-dimensional systems, focusing on orientationally-ordered phase transitions in dipolar systems.
 She spearheaded with colleagues active-engagement pedagogies which have been in use in the department of physics for almost two decades.
-More recent work has focused on scientific reasoning skills for non-science majors.
-She serves her discipline through program review visits at other institutions, proposal and article review for national granting and publishing agencies, and by acting as an outside assessor for national grants.
-She has also lead several international study-abroad programs, and mentored many students in undergraduate research.
+More recent work has focused on scientific reasoning skills for non-science majors She serves her discipline through program review visits at other institutions, proposal and article reviews for national granting and publishing agencies, and by acting as an outside assessor for national grants.
+She has also led several international study-abroad programs and mentored many students in undergraduate research.

 Melvin Davis, University Librarian

 Melvin Davis, Ph.D., joined Coastal Carolina University in September 2017 as the university librarian.